flatpak/flatpak-docs/docs/extension.rst

   provide extensions using this extension point.
 - ``org.freedesktop.Platform.VAAPI.Intel`` – Extension providing Intel
   VAAPI media drivers.
 This is automatically installed if the user has an Intel GPU.
 This has a compat i386 extension ``org.freedesktop.Platform.VAAPI.Intel.i386``.
+- ``org.freedesktop.Platform.VAAPI.nvidia`` – Extension providing Nvidia
+  VAAPI media drivers.
+This is automatically installed if the user has an Nvidia GPU.
+This has a compat i386 extension ``org.freedesktop.Platform.VAAPI.nvidia.i386``.
 - ``org.freedesktop.Platform.openh264`` – Extension providing OpenH264,
   automatically installed by the runtime.
+(This is discontinued since Freedesktop SDK 25.08)
-- ``org.freedesktop.Platform.ffmpeg`` – Extension providing ffmpeg with
+- ``org.freedesktop.Platform.ffmpeg-full`` – Extension providing ffmpeg
-  support for patented codecs.
-This needs to explicitly added to the manifest using ``add-extensions`` by the developer, so that it becomes available when the user installs it.

-  This has a compat i386 extension ``org.freedesktop.Platform.ffmpeg_full.i386``.
+  with support for patented codecs.
+This needs to explicitly added to the manifest using ``add-extensions`` by the developer, so that it becomes available when the user installs it.This has a compat i386 extension ``org.freedesktop.Platform.ffmpeg_full.i386``.
+(This is discontinued since Freedesktop SDK 25.08)
+- ``org.freedesktop.Platform.codecs-extra`` – This is the successor
+  to ``org.freedesktop.Platform.ffmpeg-full`` available since Freedesktop SDK 25.08.
+This is a runtime extension and it will be automatically installed by the runtime when installing an app.
+This has a compat i386 extension ``org.freedesktop.Platform.codecs_extra.i386``.
+The branch is set to ``$freedesktop-sdk-version-extra`` i.e. ``25.08-extra, 26.08-extra`` and so on.
+Users and distributors who want to block or not use patented codecs can use ``flatpak mask`` to mask this extension or the ``-extra`` branch pattern.

 These are only in Freedesktop SDK: